syncfusion-content/javascript-docs/js/api/ejRadioButton.md

 Specifies the enablePersistence property for RadioButton while initialization.
 The enablePersistence API save current model value to browser cookies for state maintains.
-While refreshing the radiobutton control page the model value apply from browser cookies.
+While refreshing the radio button control page the model value apply from browser cookies.

 #### Default Value